How can we help you?

 Move the cursor to the upper left corner of the workspace so that the cursor changes to cur_angled_arrow_com_ic, and left-click.

-On the Home tab, in the Edit, click t_home_select_all Select all.
+On the Home tab, in the Edit group, click t_home_select_all Select all.

-When working in macOS, select Edit > Select all command from the command menu.
+When working in macOS, select the Edit > Select all command from the command menu.

 Press Ctrl+A (Windows, Linux) or ⌘Cmd+A(macOS).